Flyer for Women's Empowerment and Human Rights events here.

 The first event will be a screening of a documentary film by Nilima Abrams, titled “The Tent Village,” on Tuesday, Nov.
 14 at 6 p.m.
 The documentary provides a rare view of roadside dwellers filmed by their children; and an exploration of innate worth.
 The teenaged filmmakers provide nuanced perspectives on child marriage, caste stigma, and addiction.
 Though unflinchingly honest, the story is gently hopeful and cross-culturally relevant.

 The documentary will be shown at The Loft Cinema, located at 3233 E. Speedway, as part of The Loft Film Festival.
-Tickets will be available starting Oct.
-20 through the Loft ticket office.
+Tickets are available through the Loft ticket office.
 The documentary includes a post-show Q&A with the filmmakers.

 On Nov.
 17, at 7 p.m., Dipti Mehta will perform her one-woman play, “Honour: Confessions of a Mumbai Courtesan,” which raises awareness and break down the social stigma that exists around sex workers.
 Mehta, who received her Ph.D. in molecular and cellular biology from the UA in 2006, works in New York City doing medical research.
 She is also an internationally known actress, playwright, and voice personality, who has received numerous prestigious awards.

 The play will be held at the Temple of Music and Art, located at 330 S. Scott Ave.
 Tickets are $20 for reserved seating, $10 for students.
 A $50 VIP ticket includes a post-show dessert reception.
 Tickets can be purchased here.